The documentation you're currently reading is for version 3.7.0. Click here to view documentation for the latest stable version.

 system.
 As you can see, we also use

-This will cause the register script to exit with non-zero and print a failure in case registration of a particular sensor fails (e.g. typo in sensor metadata file, invalid YAML, etc).
+This will cause the register script to exit with a non-zero exit code, and print a failure in case registration of a particular sensor fails (e.g. typo in sensor metadata file, invalid YAML, etc).

-You can confirm that by confirming the existence of
+You can check this by confirming the existence of the

 /opt/stackstorm/virtualenvs/<pack name> directory.
 If the directory and

-virtual environment doesn’t exist, you can create it using this command:
+virtual environment does not exist, you can create it using this command:

 st2 run packs.setup_virtualenv packs=<pack name>

-If after checking that the sensor is registered and virtual environment exists, sensor still doesn’t appear to be running or working, you should run sensor container service in the foreground in debug and single sensor mode.
-In this mode sensor container will only run the sensor you specified and all the log messages with level DEBUG and higher will be printed directly to the console.
+If the sensor still does not appear to be running or working, you should run the sensor container service in the foreground in debug and single sensor mode.
+In this mode the sensor container will only run the sensor you specified and all log messages with level DEBUG and higher will be printed directly to the console.